Towards a Finer Classification of Strongly Minimal Sets

+We say a theory $T_\mu$ {\em triples} if for any good pair $C/B$ (Definition~\ref{prealgebraic}.(3)), $\delta(B) \geq 2$ and $|C|> 1$ imply $\mu(C/B)\geq 3$.
+This implies that every primitive extension of a `well-placed' (Definition~\ref{wpdef}) base has at least 3 copies in the generic.

+To analyze the elimination of imaginaries in {\em arbitrary} strongly minimal theories we introduce the notion: $a \in (s)\dcl^*(X)$ (Section \ref{sdcl}).
+The $*$ in $a \in (s)\dcl^*(X)$ means every element of $X$ is used to witness that $a$ is in the (symmetric) definable closure of $X$.
+It is known ({\cite{Pillayacf}, \cite[1.6]{CasanovasFarreelim}) that for any strongly minimal set with $\acl(\emptyset)$ infinite, elimination of imaginaries is equivalent to the finite set property.
+It follows (Lemma~\ref{fckey}) that if $\sdcl^*(I) = \emptyset$ for some independent set $I$, $T$ fails to eliminate imaginaries.
+More strongly, $\dcl^*(I) = \emptyset$, implies there is no definable truly $|I|$-ary function.
+Below, $\emptyset$-definable abbreviates parameter-free definable.

 \begin{theorem}[Main Results] Let $T_\mu$ be a strongly minimal theory as in Notation~\ref{defT}.
-Let $I =\{a_1,\dots, a_v\}$ be a tuple of independent points with $v\ge 2$. \begin{enumerate} \item If $T_\mu$ triples then $\dcl^*(I) = \emptyset$ and every definable function is essentially unary (Definition~\ref{truen}). \item In any case $\sdcl^*(I) =\emptyset$ and there are no $\emptyset$-definable symmetric (value does not depend on order of the arguments) truly $v$-ary function. \end{enumerate} Consequently, in both cases $T_\mu$ does not admit elimination of imaginaries.\footnote{Note that each of the conditions $\dcl^*(I) = \emptyset$ and $\sdcl^*(I) =\emptyset$ is stronger than failure to eliminate of imaginaries.
+Let $I =\{a_1,\dots, a_v\}$ be a tuple of independent points with $v\ge 2$. \begin{enumerate} \item If $T_\mu$ triples then $\dcl^*(I) = \emptyset$ and every definable function is essentially unary (Definition~\ref{truen}). \item Without the tripling assumption, $\sdcl^*(I) =\emptyset$ and there are no $\emptyset$-definable symmetric (value does not depend on order of the arguments) truly $v$-ary function. \end{enumerate} Consequently, in both cases $T_\mu$ does not admit elimination of imaginaries.\footnote{Note that each of the conditions $\dcl^*(I) = \emptyset$ and $\sdcl^*(I) =\emptyset$ is stronger than failure to eliminate of imaginaries.
 For example, an affine space does not admit elimination of imaginaries; however $\sdcl^*(I) \ne\emptyset$ because of the addition.} Nevertheless the algebraic closure geometry is not disintegrated. \end{theorem}

-The crucial tool for this result is a close study of two kinds of action of subgroups of the automorphism group of a structure $M$: for a finite independent set $I$, the subgroups $G_I$ and $G_{\{I\}}$ of $\aut(M)$ (fixing $I$ setwise and pointwise respectively.
+The crucial tool for this result is a close study of the action of two kinds of subgroups of the automorphism group of a structure $M$: for a finite independent set $I$, the subgroups $G_I$ and $G_{\{I\}}$ of $\aut(M)$ fixing $I$ setwise and pointwise respectively.